ickc/pandoc-datadir/README.md

 # Notes

-`apa-6th-edition-custom.csl` is modified from `apa-6th-edition.csl` to change the sort orders, etc. See `difft csl/apa-6th-edition.csl csl/apa-6th-edition-custom.csl` for the differences.
+`apa-6th-edition-custom.csl` is modified from `apa-6th-edition.csl` to change the sort orders, etc. See `make diff` for the differences.

 This has to be manually updated if `apa-6th-edition.csl` is updated upstream.